11 a.m. ET — September to June

 As of September 12, 2021, we are offering our morning worship in a hybrid format, which means you are welcome to join us in-person in our sanctuary or via Livestream by clicking on the button above.
 If you are interested in leading a portion of worship please fill out this form.
 To learn more about the worship-from-home experience, click Your First Visit.
 We affirm that nothing can separate from God’s love and our love for each other!

-Morning services typically follow a pattern, or “order of worship,” which is welcoming, thoughtful, and grounding:
+Morning services typically follow a pattern, or “order of worship,” that is welcoming, thoughtful, and grounding: